 Once installed, setting up courses and other material is fairly simple.
 All you have to do is begin a course, and walk through the path from course identity, six steps down to integration and testing.
 It’s all mapped out for you.

-As a plugin, it doesn’t offer any hosting options, nor does it allude to being partnered with any hosting options.
+As a plugin, it doesn’t offer any online course hosting options, nor does it allude to being partnered with any hosting options.
 The course will be hosted through your WordPress site, but you cannot host a separate site or subdomain through AccessAlly.